Reading Lists for Beginning Quantitative Analysts

 The following articles discuss FDM in more detail:

-The following are some of the more well known (and recommended!) text books on Finite Difference Methods:
+The following are some of the more well known (and recommended) text books on finite difference methods.
+The first two are easier to obtain, while the latter two are generally harder to find:

-- Finite Difference Methods in Financial Engineering: A Partial Differential Equation Approach - Duffy
+- Finite Difference Methods in Financial Engineering: A Partial Differential Equation Approach - Daniel Duffy

-- Financial Instrument Pricing Using C++ - Duffy
+- Financial Instrument Pricing Using C++, 2nd Edition - Daniel Duffy

-- Pricing Financial Instruments: The Finite Difference Method - Tavella and Randall
+- Pricing Financial Instruments: The Finite Difference Method - Domingo Tavella and Curt Randall

-- Option Pricing: Mathematical Models and Computation -Wilmott et al.
+- Option Pricing: Mathematical Models and Computation - Paul Wilmott et al.

 Monte Carlo Methods

 Monte Carlo Methods rely on the concept of risk neutral valuation in order to price derivatives.
-In essence, many underlying random asset price paths are calculated and the associated derivative payoff is calculated for each path.
-The mean of the payoffs are taken and then the price is discounted to today's price.
-This will give an approximation of the the option price.
-Further accuracy can be obtained by increasing the number of random trials.
+The essential idea is that many random underlying asset price paths are calculated and the associated derivative payoff is calculated for each path.
+The mean of these payoffs are taken and then the price is discounted to today's price.
+This will give an approximation of the option price.
+Further accuracy can be obtained by increasing the number of random asset paths.

 The following Wikipedia articles discuss MCM in more detail: